sarmadkhan96/Terraform-AWS-CA-1/README.md

 ## Accessing DVWA

-After the EC2 instance is provisioned, you can access DVWA by navigating to the public IP address of the instance in your web browser, followed by port 80.
+After the EC2 instance is provisioned, you can access Apache Server Static page by navigating to the public IP address of the instance in your web browser, followed by port 80.